mozilla-ai/lumigator/lumigator/python/mzai/backend/.alembic/README.md

 **NOTE**: Alembic creates an additional table in the database which it uses to store the matching revision ID.

+## Data model changes

+When code changes are made to the data models, or when new models are added, a manual step is required in order to ensure that the models are visible to Alembic.

+The imports at the top of [env.py](env.py) **MUST** import your package:

+`from backend.records.{package} import *`

+The reason the wildcard is used is so you don't have to explicitly import *every* type in the package, which makes this solution more brittle.

+This ensures that the types are loaded such that the `BaseRecord.metadata` fully represents all our types to Alembic.

+If a package is not imported then changes will not be captured by Alembic and shown in migration revisions.

 ## Environment variables

 In order to connect to a 'real' database to compare against the models, an `SQLALCHEMY_DATABASE_URL` is required to be